Raisin228/test_task_for_structure/README.md

 This way very useful because it helps to avoid some problems.

-For example:
+Problems that you avoid use this method:

-- You need spend less money to rent your server.
-Usually simple server cost more money to store data on them then store information on the cloud.
+- You will be able to spend less money to rent your server.
+Usually simple server cost more money so store information on the cloud more profitably.
-- Your data are located at safety because cloud provider every day work with security to safe your data.
+- Your data are located more security because cloud provider every day work with his security to protect your information.
 - etc...

 ### Run backend